Chapsticking/TrickJumpingBible/Halo Trick Jumping/The Trick Jumping Journey/Jumping Techniques/Curve-Jump.md

-# Pressure Launch Category
+# Curve Jump Category
-Pressure launching is getting your character into a position the game doesn't like and the game spits you out (really fucking fast).
+Curve jumping is when you jump and air-strafe around an object.

 Jump Technique | Jumping Class | Difficulty